department-of-veterans-affairs/va.gov-vfs-teams/content/05-deploy-your-app/04-url-creation.md

 label: URL Creation
 ---

-### The content for this page has been migrated to the <a title="go to VA Digital Service Handbook" href="https://department-of-veterans-affairs.github.io/va-digital-service-handbook/service-design/related/other-resources/info-architecture" target="_blank">VA Digital Service Handbook - Defining Information Architecture</a>.
+### The content for this page has been migrated to the <a href="https://github.com/department-of-veterans-affairs/vets-work-practices/blob/master/Reviews-External-Contractors/request-ia-review.md" target="_blank">vets-work-practices repo</a>.

 <!--
 The URL path is the component of the URL that follows the domain and directs the user to a specific file, or, page on the site.
 The path is made up of 1 or more directories, depending on how deep the page is within the site.